 Kinesiologists are required to complete a minimum of 4 years of university-level education in Kinesiology or a related field.
 They must also pass national board exams and obtain a license to practice in their province or territory.
 In addition, many Kinesiologists pursue additional training in specialized areas, such as sports performance, rehabilitation, or ergonomics.
 Kinesiologists may work in private practice, clinics, hospitals, or other healthcare settings, and may collaborate with other healthcare providers to provide comprehensive care to their clients.

-Custom Orthotic Fitting
+Custom Orthotic Assessment

-Custom orthotic fitting is a process that involves the assessment, design, and creation of orthotic devices specifically tailored to an individual's unique foot structure and biomechanical needs.
+Custom orthotic assessment is a process that involves the assessment, design, and creation of orthotic devices specifically tailored to an individual's unique foot structure and biomechanical needs.
 Orthotics are specialized shoe inserts or insoles that are designed to provide support, correct foot abnormalities, and improve overall foot function.

-The custom orthotic fitting process typically begins with a consultation with a healthcare professional, such as a Chiropractor.
+The custom orthotic assessment process typically begins with a consultation with a healthcare professional, such as a Chiropractor.
 During this consultation, the healthcare professional will assess your foot structure, biomechanics, and any specific concerns or conditions you may have.
 They may also conduct a gait analysis to observe your walking or running patterns.

 Based on the assessment, the healthcare professional will then create a custom orthotic prescription.
 This prescription will outline the specific modifications and features needed to address your individual needs.
 These may include arch support, cushioning, heel stabilization, or other adjustments to improve foot alignment and alleviate any pain or discomfort you may be experiencing.